ghulamrasool1/react-native-paginated-list/README.md

 - **API Data Fetching**: Fetch data from a given API endpoint using pagination.
 - **Infinite Scrolling**: Automatically fetch more data when the user scrolls near the bottom of the list.
-- **Custom Rendering**: Pass a custom card component to render each item in the list.
+- **Custom Rendering**: Pass a custom UI card component to render each item in the list.
 - **Multiple Columns**: Display the list items in a customizable number of columns.
 - **Error and Empty State Handling**: Show messages when there is an error or when no data is available.
 ## Installation